Macrodasys caudatus

 Macrodasys caudatus is a species of microscopic worm-like metazoan in the family Macrodasyidae in the phylum Gastrotricha.
 It lives in the interstices between particles of sediment on the seabed in shallow water.
 It is found in the Indian Ocean, the northeastern Atlantic Ocean, the Mediterranean Sea and the North Sea.

 Morphology

-The body is worm-shaped with small adhesive tubes (spine-like structures) on the lateral sides.
-The head is not distinct.
-The pharyngeal pores are located in mid-pharyngeal region.
+Its body is worm-shaped with small adhesive tubes (spine-like structures) on the lateral sides.
+Its head is not distinct.
+Its pharyngeal pores are located in the mid-pharyngeal region.